 Using a stove with a back boiler to heat up the household is an increasingly popular choice in the UK.
 A wood-fuelled stove connected to a boiler is a great alternative to heating with oil or gas.
 Natural firewood is a secure and very affordable type of energy and not subject to considerable price fluctuations.
 Fuel-efficient boiler stoves are an environmentally friendly choice, helping to increase any home’s green credentials.

-Each boiler stove incorporates a back boiler that takes some of the stove's output and heats water according to the need for domestic hot water or central heating.
-A pellet boiler stove provides simultaneously heating and hot water and does not require electricity to run.
+Each boiler stove incorporates a back boiler that takes some of the stove’s output and heats water according to the need for domestic hot water or central heating.
+A pellet boiler stove provides simultaneous heating and hot water and does not require electricity to run.
 There are a variety of options from small boiler stoves, which are suitable for smaller households, to larger stoves, which can supply larger quantities of hot water.

-Wood-fired boiler stoves transfer heat from the burning wood into water, which can then be used either for domestic hot water use or piped where it is needed for heating.
+Wood-fired boiler stoves transfer heat from burning wood into water, which can then be used either for domestic hot water use or piped where it is needed for heating.
 An added benefit of boiler stoves is that they reduce the heat output to the room so that you can enjoy the live fireplace without overheating the room.

-The difference between a boiler stove and a conventional gas or oil boiler is that it takes time for the hot water coming from the stove boiler to get up to warm temperature.
-This means that you cannot simply take hot water directly from the stove boiler - you need to connect the boiler stove to a hot water tank.
+The difference between a boiler stove and a conventional gas or oil combi boiler is that it takes time for the hot water coming from the stove boiler to get up to a warm temperature.
+This means that you cannot simply take hot water directly from the stove boiler – you need to connect the boiler stove to a hot water tank.
 The water in the tank is heated by the stove and saved up for use when needed.